Azure advanced threat detection

-Microsoft Azure offers built in advanced threat detection functionality through services like Azure Active Directory, Azure Operations Management Suite (OMS), and Azure Security Center.
+Azure offers built in advanced threat detection functionality through services such as Azure Active Directory (Azure AD), Azure Operations Management Suite (OMS), and Azure Security Center.
 This collection of security services and capabilities provides a simple and fast way to understand what is happening within your Azure deployments.

 Azure Active Directory Identity Protection

-Azure Active Directory Identity Protection is a feature of the Azure AD Premium P2 edition that provides you an overview of the risk events and potential vulnerabilities affecting your organization’s identities.
-Microsoft has been securing cloud-based identities for over a decade, and with Azure AD Identity Protection, Microsoft is making these same protection systems available to enterprise customers.
-Identity Protection uses existing Azure AD’s anomaly detection capabilities available through Azure AD’s Anomalous Activity Reports, and introduces new risk event types that can detect real time anomalies.
+Azure AD Identity Protection is an Azure Active Directory Premium P2 edition feature that provides an overview of the risk events and potential vulnerabilities that can affect your organization’s identities.
+Identity Protection uses existing Azure AD anomaly-detection capabilities that are available through Azure AD Anomalous Activity Reports, and introduces new risk event types that can detect real time anomalies.

-Identity Protection uses adaptive machine learning algorithms and heuristics to detect anomalies and risk events that may indicate that an identity has been compromised.
-Using this data, Identity Protection generates reports and alerts that enable you to investigate these risk events and take appropriate remediation or mitigation action.
+Identity Protection uses adaptive machine learning algorithms and heuristics to detect anomalies and risk events that might indicate that an identity has been compromised.
+Using this data, Identity Protection generates reports and alerts so that you can investigate these risk events and take appropriate remediation or mitigation action.

-But Azure Active Directory Identity Protection is more than a monitoring and reporting tool.
-Based on risk events, Identity Protection calculates a user risk level for each user, enabling you to configure risk-based policies to automatically protect the identities of your organization.
+Azure Active Directory Identity Protection is more than a monitoring and reporting tool.
+Based on risk events, Identity Protection calculates a user risk level for each user, so that you can configure risk-based policies to automatically protect the identities of your organization.